Learning to dance is a journey, and we want to give you a bit of a roadmap of what lies ahead!

 You’ll start to pick up step patterns much more quickly and easily this year as the puzzle pieces start to fall into place.
 You’re going to be learning new techniques and body movements that will push you and you can now dance to just about anything with anyone!

 If your dream has always been to be dancing in the spotlight you might even start working on a routine with your teacher to perform at the Ball.

-Intermediate 1 & 2 and possibly a performance…
+Open and possibly a performance…

 Doing a performance that is too difficult.
 If it is your first time performing choose a style that is nice and easy to start with such as waltz, rumba or rock ‘n roll.
 You will have an attack of the nerves the first time you perform and the actual routine will be the last thing you will be thinking about.
 Make it easy on yourself so you can perform well and come away with positive memories.